-Publishing property value updates to Amazon DynamoDB
+Publish property value updates to Amazon DynamoDB

 In this tutorial, you build on the Amazon IoT SiteWise demo that provides a sample set of data for a wind farm.
 You configure property value updates from the wind farm demo to send data, through Amazon IoT Core rules, to a DynamoDB table that you create.
 When you enable property value updates, Amazon IoT SiteWise sends your data to Amazon IoT Core in MQTT messages.
-Then, you can define Amazon IoT Core rules that perform actions, such as the DynamoDB action, depending on the contents of those messages.
-For more information, see Interacting with other Amazon services.
+Then, define Amazon IoT Core rules that perform actions, such as the DynamoDB action, depending on the contents of those messages.
+For more information, see Interact with other Amazon services.

 Topics